blaiseclarke/sleep-analysis/README.md

 ---

 ### References
-When using this resource, please cite the original publication:

 * **Kemp B, Zwinderman AH, Tuk B, Kamphuisen HAC, Oberyé JJL.** *Analysis of a sleep-dependent neuronal feedback loop: the slow-wave microcontinuity of the EEG.* IEEE-BME 47(9):1185-1194 (2000).

-Please include the standard citation for PhysioNet:
 * **Goldberger A, Amaral L, Glass L, Hausdorff J, Ivanov PC, Mark R, ... & Stanley HE.** *PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.* Circulation [Online].
 101 (23), pp. e215–e220 (2000).